ayonli/next-controller/README.md

 # Next-Controller

-An API/MVC controller wrapper for Next.js framework.
+Elegant API/MVC controller wrapper for Next.js framework.

 ## Why Using This Package?